 Some brokerage firms allow clients to engage social and copy trading.
 The latter is a subset of the former.
 Copy traders simply sign up via the brokerage to make identical purchases and sales as a designated leader.

 You can set up your copying so that dollar values are smaller, larger, or the same as the leader’s amounts.
-In general, social traders (who don’t engage in copying a leader) often join forces in chat rooms and forums and make coordinated buys of a particular stock.
+Social traders (who don’t engage in copying a leader) often join in chat rooms and forums and make coordinated buys of a particular stock.
 Or, they simply share knowledge and tips about strategies.

 The Ups and Downs